 Money discussions aren’t always easy for newlyweds.
 But, as with any marriage issue, it’s best to approach them with an open mind and as a team.
 The more thoughtfully you work together on money matters, the more financial harmony you’ll maintain in your life together.

-- Learn more about Fidelity® Cash Management Account.
+- Find out about the Fidelity® Cash Management Account.

 Before investing, consider the funds’ investment objectives, risks, charges, and expenses.
 Contact Fidelity for a prospectus or, if available, a summary prospectus containing this information.
 Read it carefully.